-Each of these dogs are part of the Spitz family.
+Each of these dogs is part of the Spitz family.
 The word “Spitz” doesn’t refer to a breed of dog.
-Rather, it refers to a category of dogs that have distinct characteristics: small, pointed ears with fur, long, thick double coats, almond shaped eyes, a wolf-like resemblance, and a fluffy tail that often curls over the back or droops.
+Rather, it refers to a category of dogs that have distinct characteristics: small, pointed ears with fur, long, thick double coats, almond-shaped eyes, a wolf-like resemblance, and a fluffy tail that often curls over the back or droops.

 Now they’re being crossed to create a designer dog that’s become a phenom: the Pomsky.

 Pomeranian Huskies Are Tough to Spot

 Many confuse Pomskies with other members of the Spitz group including Mini Huskies, Finnish Lapphunds, and Alaskan Klee Kais.
 With the designer dogs’ history, it’s easy to see why.
 These dogs all sort of look like a Pomsky.

 That’s because Spitz-type puppies have a resemblance to mini Husky-looking dogs.

 The Spitz category lumps many dogs together from the Arctic region and Siberia.
 These cold-weather dogs have retained their wolf-like physical characteristics as well as character traits like independence and suspiciousness.
 These breeds tend to be loyal and good-natured.
 Most Spitz are generally relatively easy to train, though they can be stubborn.